Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Nebraska Stats and Trends

-- Nebraska has four wins against the spread in nine games this season.
+- In Nebraska's nine games this year, it has four wins against the spread.

-- The Cornhuskers have been underdogs by 15 points or more once this season and covered the spread.
+- The Cornhuskers covered the spread in their only game when underdogs by 14.5 points or more.

-- Nebraska's games this year have hit the over on three of eight set point totals (37.5%).
+- Nebraska's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- Nebraska is 3-4 against the spread and 3-5 overall when the team puts up more than 19.3 points.
+- Nebraska is 3-4 against the spread and 3-5 overall when the team scores more than 19.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.